mfem/web/src/fem.md

 ### [Boundary Conditions](fem_bc.md)

 The types of available boundary conditions and how to apply them depend on the discretizations being used.
-This page will describe how to enforce various boundary conditions for certrain classes of problems.
+This page describes how to enforce various boundary conditions for certain classes of problems.